marmelab/react-admin/UPGRADE.md

 Material-ui 1.0 doesn't provide a real date picker, so the `options` prop of the `<DateInput>` is no longer supported.

+## `<SelectArrayInput>` has been removed

+This component relied on [material-ui-chip-input](https://github.com/TeamWertarbyte/material-ui-chip-input) which is not yet fully ported to Material-ui 1.0: it doesn't support the autocomplete feature we need.
+We will add this component back when it will.

 ## CSS Classes Changed

 React-admin does not rely heavily on CSS classes.
 Nevertheless, a few components added CSS classes to facilitate per-field theming: `<SimpleShowLayout>`, `<Tab>`, and `<FormInput>`.
 These CSS classes used to follow the "aor-" naming pattern.
 They have all been renamed to use the "ra-" pattern instead.
 Here is the list of concerned classes: